 Senior Information Risk Owner Accountability Framework

 The Chief Executive is required to cover information risk in the annual Statement of Internal Controls.
-Recommendation 2 of NHS Connecting for Health’s data sharing report section stated ‘We further recommend that as a matter of best practice, companies should review at least annually their systems of internal controls over using and sharing personal information and they should report to shareholders that they have done so.
+Recommendation 2 of NHS Connecting for Health’s data sharing report section stated ‘We further recommend that as a matter of best practice, companies should review at least annually their systems of internal controls over using and sharing personal information and they should report to shareholders that they have done so’.

 Diagram 5 - Senior Information Risk Owner Accountability Framework illustrates the accountability and communication framework between the Chief Executive Officer, SIRO, Chief Information Officer and the Data Protection Officer, providing assurance and escalation compliance relating to information and security risk management and organisational oversight.